qdread/nasabio/methods/r_pipeline.md

 #### 1.1.4 Find beta-diversity

+**NOTE:** Pairwise indices for each pair has been updated (along with alpha and gamma) to correct some small errors that were noticed on 31 January 2018.
+I did not update the partitioning beta diversity to reflect this correction because it takes a long time to run and it's unclear whether we are going to use it.

 - `run_compile_diversity/bbs1year/bbs_allplotsbetapart.r`: New method (multisite index for each route and each radius, does not include FD).
 The temporary output files are written to `/mnt/research/nasabio/data/bbs/diversity`.
 - `run_compile_diversity/bbs1year/bbs_allpairsbeta.r`: Old method (pairwise indices for each pair of routes, includes FD).
 The temporary output files are written to `/mnt/research/nasabio/data/bbs/diversity`.

 #### 1.1.5 Combine slices and aggregate by radius